tieututinhoc/piracy/docs/README.md

 -   [TorrentKing](https://torrentking.io/) - Torrentking is a popular movie torrent site.
 -   [Torrentz2](https://torrentz2.is/) - [(mirror)](https://torrentz2.eu/) - A good replacement of the defunct Torrentz.eu.
 -   [Torrents-csv.ml](https://torrents-csv.ml) - An open-source torrent search engine tracker for all sorts of torrents.
--   [Trackers list](https://github.com/ngosang/trackerslist) - An updated list of public BitTorrent trackers which you can add in e.g. QB.
 -   [WebOas](https://weboas.is/) - A search engine designed to find warez, music and other stuff in public dirs.
 -   [xbit.pw](http://xbit.pw/) - A Magnet site search engine.
 -   [YggTorrent](https://yggtorrent.ws/) - French tracker and search engine (has a download/upload ratio limitation).